alessandrocentanni/library/README.md

 # Backend Service Documentation

 This is a Node.js/Express backend service that manages book borrowing and user accounts.
+(Take-home interview exercise)

 ## Key Features